wp-plugins/admin-ui-simplificator/readme.txt

 * Install and Activate the plugin
 * Create a separate account for your client
 * Everybody except the user who activated the plugin will sees the simplified WordPress admin area

+If you end up locking yourself out add this line to your *wp-config.php* file just right after the opening <?php tag. define('ADMIN_UI_SIMPLIFICATOR_DISABLE', 1);

 = Demo =